machawk1/cdxjGenerator/README.md

     python3 cdxjGenerator.py [numberOfLines] > sample.cdxj

-Nota bene, the resulting file should likely be sorted before used elsewhere.
+The resulting file should likely be sorted before used elsewhere.
 Do this via:

     sort sample.cdxj -o sample_sorted.cdxj